jportela/www-joaoportela/blog/2020/06/reducing-next-bundle-size.md

 ```

 If you run your `build` command with the environment variable `ANALYZE=true`, it will generate
 a visualizer for your `client` and `server` bundles.
-Since my blog is fully static, I only care about the `client` bundle (the `server` bundle wouldn't be downloaded by the user either way, but it's also good to keep it small, for memory footprint reasons, in case you use server side rendering).
+Since my blog is fully static, I only care about the `client` bundle (the `server` bundle wouldn't be downloaded by the user either way, but it's also good to keep it small, to decrease its memory footprint, in case you use server side rendering).

 ```bash
 ANALYZE=true yarn build